mstreichler/MSBA/README.md

 #### Integrated Data Management Architecture
 * Semester: Fall 2020
 * Course: Introduction to Data Management
-* About: Create three transaction management applications along with a data warehouse for Costco Wholesale, and selected a subset of the data to analyze any market trends
+* About: Created three transaction management applications along with a data warehouse for Costco Wholesale, and selected a subset of the data to analyze any market trends
 * Language: SQL

 #### Predictive Modeling Exercises